-The Excellence in Breeding Platform will modernize breeding programs targeting the developing world.
+The Excellence in Breeding Platform will modernize breeding programs targeting low and middle-income countries.

 Impacts by 2022

-The Excellence in Breeding Platform aims to become the one-stop place to go for advice, tested resources and best practices for any breeding targeting the developing world.
+The Excellence in Breeding Platform aims drive the modernization agenda, and provide advice, tested resources and best practices for any breeding targeting the developing world.

 Through the communities of practice set up by the platform, a common set of standards and best practices to measure breeding program performance and impacts for farmers.
-A web platform will be created to evaluate new tools, share knowledge and access training between members and a broader community of breeders in the developing world.
-By working together, members will be able to access services such as genotyping at reduced cost, while programs with smaller budgets will capitalize on research taking place in public and private sector programs with greater resources.
+A web platform shares knowledge, tools and training between members and a broader community of breeders in the developing world.
+By working together, members can access services such as genotyping at reduced cost, while programs with smaller budgets will capitalize on research taking place in public and private sector programs with greater resources.
+Program targets include:

 - 20–30 percent increases to the breeding program output of members due to increased investment and return on investment